which was published at 51 FR 21800, June 16, 1986 [7 FCC Record 827]

 - Amendment of Those Provisions of Part 73 of the Commission's Rules Which Describe and Delimit the Nature of Non-Commercial Educational FM and Television Broadcast Service, and Related Material (Sections 73.503 and 73.621), Memorandum Opinion and Order, FCC 70-487, 22 FCC 2d 903, released 05/11/1970.

-Inquiries on the matters addressed in this document may be addressed to the Enforcement Bureau, Investigations and Hearing Division at (202)-418-1420.
+Inquiries On These Topics may be addressed to the Enforcement Bureau, Investigations and Hearing Division at (202)-418-1420.

 Section 399B [of the Communications Act] provides, in pertinent part: